Marketing is a big business.

 Do any of the athletes who pitch Subway actually eat there when so many are known to have private chefs and nutritionists creating custom menus specifically for them in-house?

-Do you actually think Jennifer Lopez drives a Fiat and still calls the Bronx “home” as she does in the commercials?!
+Do you honestly think Jennifer Lopez drives a Fiat and still calls the Bronx “home” as she does in the commercials?!

-I doubt that any of those people actually use the things they tell you, their fans to buy.
+I doubt that any of those people really use the things they tell you, their fans to buy.

 Yet, people will take someone they like being the spokesperson as a real endorsement and follow their suggestions, going out and buying those products and services.